Inspiration from Frustration

 Get comfy, get a cocktail, tea, whatever you fancy; I’m enjoying a particularly excellent month of Cabernet box wine.

 Let’s start at the beginning of this idea.
 So I’m turning 50 this year.
 Big deal, right?
 So are millions of men and women.
-Well, it is a big deal for everyone of us!
+Well, it is a big deal for every one of us!
 It is a time for reflection and contemplation of the meaning of life, otherwise known as a good old-fashioned nervous breakdown.

 I am aware that no one will probably read this except my children, who will do so enthusiastically and provide thoughtful, engaging feedback.
 Why would my busy 20-something kids do this?
 They love me.
 And my wounded face is tragic.